andrewbaxter/sunwet/readme.md

 Regardless, you need to create a root config.
 The root config follows the [JSON spec](./source/generated/jsonschema/config.schema.json) or equivalent [TS spec](./source/generated/ts/index.ts) (`Config`).
 If you use FDAP there are additional schemas in the above directories for the global config and per-user config.

+The global config sets up storage paths, views available in the UI, and the menu structure.
+The per-user config is mostly permissions for accessing various views.
+The config is large, needs JSON queries (which you may want to compile from the query DSL), and you'll likely want to repeat bits of config (like making multiple views with different queries but similar display structures) - for these reasons I currently recommend using a typescript script to build (and upload, if using FDAP) the config.
+This allows you to use variables, call processes to build queries, and upload the data all in one file, and provides type safety and autocomple.
+There's a complete example config at [./source/example_fdap_config.ts](./source/example_fdap_config.ts).

 ## Running

 Start Sunwet with `sunwet run-server PATH/TO/ROOT/CONFIG.json`.

-Once it's running you can access it via CLI or Web UI.
+Once it's running you can access it at the bind address via CLI or Web UI.

 # Data